HabeebuddinMir/HabeebMir/README.md

 **About me**

-- 🔭 I'm on lifelong learning expedition and love to share my learnings here on Github!
+- 🔭 I'm on lifelong learning expedition and love to share my findings here on Github!
 Do checkout my github repositories!;
 - 💬 Ask me about anything, I am happy to help;
 - 📝 If you find anything interesting here, connect with me on [LinkedIn](https://www.linkedin.com/in/habeebuddin-mir/).